 Many factors influence the decisions we make in our lives.

 We often form opinions and choose a course of action from mental processes influenced by biases, logic, emotions, and memories.
-This means decision-making is a mixture of intuition and rational thinking.
+Therefore decision-making is a mixture of intuition and rational thinking.

 While we aren’t in control of all aspects of our brains’ decision-making mechanisms (many are unconscious), we can utilize strategies to ensure we are improving our decision-making skills.